gordwilling/OmahaHiLo/README.md

   ```

 Because there are only 4 suits of cards, there can be no more than 4-of-a-Kind, so the groupBy-_Group-Size_
 map will have a maximum of 4 entries with keys 1 through 4.
-In the example, the resultant map shows
+In the example, the resultant map indicates
-two pairs: [Ac, Ah], [Kh, Kc] and a Qs kicker.
+a pair of Aces, a pair of Kings, and a Queen kicker.

 With the data in this arrangement, all poker hands can be identified using a simple decision tree:

-   - Does group one contain 5 cards?
+   - Does group 1 contain 5 cards?

      - Yes